-Timidity and approval seeking associated with helicopter parenting
+Timidity and approval seeking associated with loving but controlling parenting

 The effects of dysfunctional parenting styles on interpersonal sensitivity were studied in 640 Japanese volunteers.
 Males with paternal affectionless control showed higher total IPSM scores than those with paternal optimal parenting.
 Females with maternal affectionate constraint, neglectful parenting, and affectionless control showed higher total interpersonal sensitivity scores than those with maternal optimal parenting.
 In males and females, dysfunctional parenting styles by the opposite-sex parents did not affected total scores.
 The present study suggests that in both males and females interpersonal sensitivity is increased by dysfunctional parenting styles by the same-sex parents.

 Overprotective parenting associated with child’s future anxious, depressive and aggressive behaviors